alkem-io/alkemio/docs/credential-based-authorization.md

 ### **Relationships**
 In addition, some key relations are also represented by Credentials.
 Whilst currently these credentials are used to manage relationships, it is expected that near term that these credentials will also enable certain actions on the platform.
-* _HubHost_: held by an Organization to identify that they are the host for a particular Hub
+* _HubHost_: when held by an Organization, it is used to identify that they are the host for a particular Hub
 * _ChallengeLead_: held by an Organization to identify that they are the host for a particular Challenge.

 ## **AuthorizationPolicy**
 Each entity upon which a User can carry out action on the Alkemio platform has associated with it an AuthorizationPolicy.
+Each AuthorizationPolicy contains a set of **rules** that determine what Privileges are granted to a particular agent.
+The set of rule types include:
+* _Credential Rules_: Grant a set of privileges if an agent has a Credential matching the criteria
+* _Verified Credential Rules_: Grant a set of privileges if an agent has a VerifiedCredential matching the criteria
+* _Privilege Rules_: Grant a set of privileges if the previous rules have already resulted in the agent being granted a particular Privilege.
+E.g. Grant the user the Privilege to CREATE_CANVAS if the user has the Privilege CREATE.

+As can be seen, when an action is to take place the first step is to determine what Privileges are assigned to an Agent based on the Credentials held by the Agent - and then check if the required Privilege is included in the assigned set of Privileges.

+Finally, each rule in an AuthorizationPolicy can also be inherited by child entities.

 ### Credential Rules
 An AuthorizationPolicy contains a set of CredentialRules.
 Each CredentialRule specifies:
 * Criteria for a Credential to match e.g. the type of the Credential and if appropriate the resourceID to which the Credential needs to be bound
 * Granted Privileges: if a User can present a Credential that satisfies the criteria, then that user is granted one or more AuthorizationPrivileges for usage *within the context of a particular action*

-A sample authorization rules:
+A sample authorization policy rules:
 cerdentialRules: [
     {
         type: challenge-admin,
         resourceID: '1234',
-        authorizations: ['read', 'update'],
+        grantedPrivileges: ['read', 'update'],
     },
     {
         type: global-admin,
         resourceID: '',
-        authorizations: ['create', 'read', 'update', 'delete'],
+        grantedPrivileges: ['create', 'read', 'update', 'delete'],
     }
 ]